Utkarsh1504/DSA-Java/lessons/dataTypes.md

 icon: "coffee"
 ---

-So before knowing what are data types.
-First let's know what are variable and Constants.
+Before knowing what data types are, let's learn about variables and constants.

 ## Variable

-Simply, Variable are placeholder for some data values. when we are creating a variable we are just reserving some memory locations or reserving some space in memory to store values.
+Simply, Variables are placeholders for some data values.
+When we are creating a variable we are just reserving some memory locations or reserving some space in memory to store values.
 In C++, there are different types of variables,eg: